robbyhecht/webdriverio-joke-trainer/README.md

-# WebdriverIO Test Suite for Joketrainer.com
+# WebdriverIO Test Suite for [Joketrainer.com](https://www.joketrainer.com/)

 ## What is Joke Trainer?
-joketrainer.com is a website dedicated to helping the world remember the jokes they love.
+Joke Trainer is a website dedicated to helping the world remember the jokes they love.

 ## What does this test suite do?